guywaldman/vscode-prismo/README.md

 ## Motivation

+Prismo is a small, lightweight extension with a very simple premise: it offers assistance in separating your source code into convenient, structured sections.

 I like neat and clean source code.
-That's about all there is to it.
+Generally, decorated titles in source code (as pretty as they may be) can be obtrusive and even sometimes obnoxious to work with for other developers skimming through your code in the future.

+However, in some cases, well-placed titles can add structure to your source code (especially on projects where large files cannot be avoided).
+This is where Prismo shines.

 > You may be familiar with my previous plugins that achieved similar goals - [AutoSect for Atom](https://github.com/guywald1/auto-sect) and [Prismo for vim](https://github.com/guywald1/vim-prismo).